ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 * `ssh-keygen -t rsa` executes the SSH key generation program and instructs it to generate an SSH key using the RSA algorithm (`-t rsa`).
-There are several different key algorithms, and servers may require or recommend specific ones, but the most common key algorithm is RSA
+There are several different key algorithms, and servers may require or recommend specific ones, but the most common key algorithm is RSA.
 * `ssh-keygen` asks for the name of a file in which to store the **private** key.
 By default, as indicated in the prompt, private RSA keys will be stored in a file named id_rsa in a hidden `.ssh` directory in the user's home directory (`/home/me`).
-If the user simply presses the Enter key at this prompt, `ssh-keygen` will use the default file name, which is fine unless the user wants to maintain multiple keys
+If the user simply presses the Enter key at this prompt, `ssh-keygen` will use the default file name, which is fine unless the user wants to maintain multiple keys.
 * Next, `ssh-keygen` asks for an optional passphrase to protect the new private key.
 As mentioned above, it is crucial that **private** SSH keys be kept private and safe.
 As such, it is a good idea to protect them with a